Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 You could spend a whole day driving around Loch Ness and there are plenty of amazing views.
 The Loch Ness Centre & Exhibition lies in the middle of the loch, near to Drumnadrochit and from there you can take boat tours, with sonar to help you try and spot Nessie herself.

-Loch Ness by Jacobite has a couple of highly-rated cruises with various departure points (including Inverness Bus Station) in case you can’t get down to the visitor centre.
+If you want to go out on the lake, there are several highly-rated Loch Ness cruises with various departure points (including Inverness Bus Station) in case you can’t get down to the visitor centre.

 Close by you can also visit the ruins of Urquhart Castle, which can also be seen from the boats if you want to kill two birds with one stone.

-Where To Stay near to Loch Ness: Whilst I haven’t stayed there myself, the Inver Coille glamping pods & camping site looks like the coolest thing ever.
-If they don’t have space, there are lots of highly-rated hotels in the area.
+Where To Stay near to Loch Ness: Whilst I haven’t stayed there myself, the Inver Coille glamping pods & camping site looks wonderful.
+If they don’t have space, there are lots of highly-rated hotels in the Loch Ness area.

 Inverness

 By the time we got to Inverness, it was just time to check into our hotel and have a shower before dinner.
-We ate at the lively Johnny Foxes Pub & Restaurant, followed by drinks and a live Ceilidh band (traditional Scottish music) at the famous Hootenanny Inverness… where we bumped into explorer Levison Wood (and also Don Lawson, the owner of Johnny Foxes).
+We ate at the lively Johnny Foxes Pub & Restaurant, followed by drinks and a live Ceilidh band (traditional Scottish music) at the famous Hootenanny Inverness, where we bumped into British explorer, Levison Wood.

-When we arrived in Inverness, I’d seen on Instagram that explorer and television presenter Levison Wood was also in the city to give a talk about his new book (coincidence, I swear).
-We looked into getting tickets to the talk, but we didn’t have time to get there in time, so I tweeted him to say ‘Come to Hootenanny’s later’.
-Which he did.
+When we arrived in Inverness, I’d seen on Instagram that Levison was also in the city to give a talk about his new book (coincidence, I swear) and we looked into getting tickets, but we wouldn’t have gotten there in time, so I tweeted (remember those days) him to say ‘Come to Hootenanny’s later’.

-I’d like to think it was because he was excited to meet two fellow travel writers and adventurers, but I think it may just have been a coincidence…
+Which he did – I’d like to think it was because he was excited to meet two fellow travel writers, intrepid explorers and adventurers, but, alas, I think it may just have been a coincidence…

-We had a little chat at the bar about travelling in Africa, Brenna chatted to him about her book, I introduced him to ‘Johnny Fox’ (“Have you met Johnny Fox?” is the Scottish equivalent of “I carried a watermelon.”), he took the piss out of me for being a Scouser and said he’d give my blog a read – which I’m sure he does on a regular basis these days (Hi Lev!)…
+We had a little chat at the bar about travelling in Africa, Brenna chatted to him about her book, he took the piss out of me for being a Scouser and said he’d give my blog a read – which I’m sure he does on a regular basis these days (Hi Lev!)…

-We didn’t have tons of time in the city as we wanted to get straight out onto the North Coast 500, but a few more of the highlights of Inverness include a walk along the River Ness, a visit to Inverness Cathedral, the Victorian Market, and, Inverness Castle.
+We didn’t have tons of time in the city as we wanted to get straight out onto the North Coast 500 – but again, you could spend more time here.
+A few more of the highlights of Inverness include a walk along the River Ness, a visit to Inverness Cathedral, the Victorian Market, and, Inverness Castle.
+And of course, you can also use it as a base for exploring the Loch as it’s not far.

 Just outside of Inverness, ACE Adventures & Hideaways can organise white water rafting trips and other outdoor adventures.

-If you get hungry, other places to eat include, Coyote’s, (famous for fabulous burgers), the Fig & Thistle Bistro, for modern, casual dining, and Wild Pancakes, which is a great place for breakfast and the North Coast 500’s first dedicated pancake house.
+If you get hungry, other places to eat include, Coyote’s, (famous for fabulous burgers), the Fig & Thistle Bistro, for modern, casual dining, and Wild Pancakes, which is a great place for breakfast and the North Coast 500’s first dedicated pancake house (and I’d go just for the name to be honest).

 Day 3: Inverness to Dunnet Head